sassoftware/viya4-deployment/docs/user/SingleStore.md

 ## Deploying SAS Viya with SingleStore Using SAS Viya 4 Deployment

-You can deploy SAS Viya with SingleStore into a Kubernetes cluster that is running in Microsoft Azure.
+You can deploy SAS Viya with SingleStore into a Kubernetes cluster running under:
+- Azure Kubernetes Service (AKS) in Microsoft Azure
+- Elastic Kubernetes Service (EKS) in Amazon Web Services
+- Open Source Kubernetes on your own machines

+### Azure Kubernetes Service Cluster in Microsoft Azure

 The [SAS Viya 4 Infrastructure as Code (IaC) for Microsoft Azure](https://github.com/sassoftware/viya4-iac-azure) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.

-Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-azure/blob/main/examples/sample-input-singlestore.tfvars) for Terraform configuration values that create an Azure cluster suitable for deploying SAS Viya and SingleStore.
+Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-azure/blob/main/examples/sample-input-singlestore.tfvars) for Terraform configuration values that create an AKS cluster suitable for deploying SAS Viya and SingleStore.

+### Elastic Kubernetes Service Cluster in Amazon Web Services

+The [SAS Viya 4 Infrastructure as Code (IaC) for Amazon Web Services (AWS)](https://github.com/sassoftware/viya4-iac-aws) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.
+Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-aws/blob/main/examples/sample-input-singlestore.tfvars) for Terraform configuration values that create an EKS cluster suitable for deploying SAS Viya and SingleStore.

+### Open Source Kubernetes Cluster

+The [SAS Viya 4 Infrastructure as Code (IaC) for Open Source Kubernetes](https://github.com/sassoftware/viya4-iac-k8s) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.
+Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-k8s/blob/main/examples/vsphere/sample-terraform-static-singlestore.tfvars) for Terraform configuration values that create an Open Source Kubernetes cluster suitable for deploying SAS Viya and SingleStore.

 ## Customizing SingleStore Deployment Overlays